 PCS has reached sufficient comfort that pursuant to Italian law, the notification to the obligors of the assignment of the Receivables to the Issuer is not necessary in order to perfect the transfer of such Receivables from the Originator to the Issuer.
-Such notification, indeed, is necessary to make the assignment of the Receivables enforceable against the relevant debtors and will be made only following the occurrence of certain events.
+Such notification, indeed, is necessary to make the assignment of the Receivables enforceable against the relevant debtors (therefore not to obtain the enforceability of the assignment vis-à-vis third parties) and will be made only for regulatory purposes.